collectivemedia/puppet-krb5keytab/README.md

 Parameter to class: `hiera_file_dir`

 The directory where files are created with the host keytabs (this must exist on the Puppet master).
 Within this directory, files named `${::fqdn}.yaml` will be created.
 Each file will have a field named "krb5-keytab" with the BASE64 encoded keytab.

 Use a separate subdirectory for this from all of your other Hiera data.
-This module will refuse to overwrite files that contain data not created by this module.
+This module tries to preserve existing settings, but this cannot be assured.

 ### CouchDB Hiera Configuration Parameters